melwinalm/realtime-seat-booking/README.md

 This is just a concept which explains how Firebase can be used to book seats in realtime.

+Click on `Reset Seats` button on the header to clear all the information.

 ## Technologies Used

    - Angular Js - Is a dependency for Firebase